Nenkai/Gran-Turismo-Modding-Guides/6. Adhoc/Scripts.md

 # 6.2 - Adhoc Scripts

 As explained in the introduction, Adhoc Scripts are responsible for roughly 99% of the gameplay logic.
+An on-going effort to translate compiled scripts into compilable versions is available at [OpenAdhoc](https://github.com/Nenkai/OpenAdhoc).

-They can be edited, but it is a difficult process as you will have to deal with hex-editing instructions.
+Scripts that have not been reverse-engineered can be edited, but it is a difficult process as you will have to deal with hex-editing instructions.

+Most of the operations are done through the [GTAdhocToolchain](https://github.com/Nenkai/GTAdhocToolchain).

+## Editing and recompiling scripts

+Using the toolchain directly, scripts can be compiled using the .yaml file.
+- `adhoc build -i <.ad source file or .yaml project file>`

+Or if you also have installed the VS Code extension provided:
+- "Run Build Task (CTRL+SHIFT+B)" with the VS Code Adhoc Extension on any source file or project file.

+## Editing scripts from compiled binaries (advanced)
-To begin viewing them, you can use [GTAdhocTools](https://github.com/Nenkai/GTAdhocTools) and drag any `.adc` file into it.
+To begin viewing them, drag any `.adc` file onto the toolchain executable.
 This should output a `.ad` and `.strings` file next to the source file.

 The `.ad` file can be viewed in any text editor, preferably Notepad++.
 In it, you will find the source code in an [Assembly](https://en.wikipedia.org/wiki/Assembly_language) form.
 Adhoc Scripts are generally high level, but still contains stack handling, scopes, etc. Think of it as being similar to [C#](https://en.wikipedia.org/wiki/C_Sharp_(programming_language)).